KDE/kguiaddons/README.md

 ### Keyboard utilities

-KeySequenceRecorder is a utility that records a QKeySequence by listening to key events in a window.
+KKeySequenceRecorder is a utility that records a QKeySequence by listening to key events in a window.
 This can be used to let the user modify predefined keyboard shortcuts for example.

 ### Icon utilities